RarelyCharlie/rarelycharlie.github.io/_howto/diary.md

 [My Diary](https://www.7cups.com/forum/TraumaSupport_60/MyDiary_1301/) in Trauma Support\\
 This is intended to be used for diaries of trauma survivors.

+[Journals](https://www.7cups.com/forum/PersonalityDisordersSupport_81/Journals_2096/) in Personality Disorders Support\\
+This is intended to be used for journals by people diagnosed with personality disorders and their loved ones.

 There is no special place for listeners' diaries, but if you are a listener and you want to keep a diary about listening that only listeners can read, you could put it in: